 Remember that the holiday season will come and go quickly as always, but what remains is the thoughtfulness you show in a special gift that you present to someone who means a lot to you, which is so much more than money can buy.

-Make This a Meaningful Holiday
+This post is part of the series: Make This a Meaningful Holiday

 Tips for parents on celebrating a simple and educational holiday with your children.
 Ideas for homemade gifts and creating lasting memories included.